Qalculate/libqalculate/README.md

 ![Image of qalc](http://qalculate.github.io/images/qalc.png)

 Qalculate! is a multi-purpose desktop calculator for GNU/Linux (and Mac OS).
 It is small and simple to use but with much power and versatility underneath.
-Features include customizable functions, units, arbitrary precision, plotting, and a user-friendly interface (GTK+).
+Features include customizable functions, units, arbitrary precision, plotting, and a user-friendly interface (GTK+ and CLI).

 Features if libqalculate: